lemlac/mulem/docs/reference.md

 myProc(1, 2, sum)
 ```

 You can also use `out` when calling a proc to declare an out parameter and input it at the same time.
-This is useful if you want it to be immutable.
+This is useful if you want an immutable binding without making a mutable variable first.

 ```mu
 myProc(1, 2, out sum)